 Feast of Saints Michael, Gabriel and Raphael, archangels

 Depictions of angels can be found in most specialty shops, catalogs and art stores in the forms of small, medium and large statues, pictures, on prayer cards, garden art and numerous other objects.
 They can be found in stain glass windows and statuary of the great cathedrals of Europe and around the world.
 We grow up knowing the guardian angel prayer and hope we haven’t frightened ours off by the time we have “grown up”.
 In the Catholic faith there are the nine choir of angels beginning with the lowest to highest ranking; Angels, Archangels, Virtues, Powers, Principalities, Dominions, Thrones, Cherubim and Seraphim.
 In the Church we celebrate the archangels, Michael, Gabriel, and Raphael who are mentioned in both the Old and New Testaments.
 Michael’s name means, “Who is like God?”
 We have a prayer calling on St. Michael for protection.
-This archangel is best known for his battle with evil, as quoted above.
+This archangel is best known for his battle with evil, as in the Book of Revelation.
 Gabriel is known as the messenger angel who announced to Mary that she was going to bear God’s Son.
 Gabriel’s name means, “God is My Strength” and is known as the Archangel of Wisdom, Revelation, Prophecy, and Visions.
 Raphael’s name means, “Healing Power of God”.
 We find this Archangel in the book of Tobit.
 He was sent in an answer to Tobit’s prayers and the prayers of his daughter.
 In this book of the Old Testament, Raphael is companion, guide, and heals Tobit of his blindness.

 Today is a good day to reflect on these Archangels.
 Read and reflect on your favorite Archangel story and see where God leads you.